 The mismatch penalty parameter controls whether the partial matching system is enabled, and if so, what the value of the penalty parameter, P, in the activation equation is set to.
 It can be set to any number or the value nil.
-The value nil means do not use partial matching, and is the default.
-When partial matching is not enabled only chunks which match the retrieval request exactly will be retrieved.
+The value nil means do not use partial matching (only exact matches can be retrieved), and is the default.
 If it is set to a number then partial matching is enabled.